Stability of 2-Parameter Persistent Homology: The Multicover Nerve Theorem

+Recall that two topological spaces are said to be \emph{weakly homotopy equivalent}, or simply \emph{weakly equivalent}, if they are connected by a zigzag of weak homotopy equivalences.

-where the internal maps of $D^U$ are inclusions. \begin{definition} We say that a cover $U$ of a topological space is \emph{good} if the common intersection of any finite subset of $U$ is empty or contractible. \end{definition}
+\begin{definition} We say that a cover $U$ of a topological space is (weakly) \emph{good} if the common intersection of any finite subset of $U$ is empty or (weakly) homotopy equivalent to a point. \end{definition}